Friendshao/Friendshao.github.io/docs/meetings.md

 the second floor at KIAA (location to be confirmed).
 To avoid conflicts with students' classes, the time is fixed to 19:00—20:30.

-The format of group meetings is the following:
+**The Format**

-- General news (less than 5 mins)
+0. General news (less than 5 mins)
-- Paper presentation (about 45 mins)
+0. Paper presentation (about 45 mins including discussions)
-- Updates on projects (indefinite time; those who are not involved are free to leave)
+0. Updates on projects (indefinite time; those who are not involved are free to leave)

 <p></p>